-An HMO is a property shared by three or more people from more than two family units.
+An HMO is an accommodation occupied by three or more people from more than two family units.
 A family unit includes couples as well as relatives such as parents, grandparents, children (and step-children), grand-children, brothers, sisters, uncles, aunts, nephews and nieces.
-The vast majority of HMO licensed properties are shared houses or flats, but larger purpose-build accommodation, such a student halls, also require a license.
-Houses with bedsits which have shared facilities, such as kitchens and bathrooms, are also HMOs.
+The vast majority of HMO licensed properties are shared houses or flats, but larger purpose-build accommodation, such a student halls, also require a licence.
+Houses with bedsits which have shared facilities, such as kitchens and bathrooms, are also considered a house of multiple occupation in Scotland.

 After three years a renewal application must be made, and another fee (currently around £1000) paid.
-The license must be in the name of the property owner.
-The council will run a “fit and proper person” test on the applicant and inspect the property to make sure it meets the standards.
+The licence must be in the name of the property owner.
+The council will run a “fit and proper person” test on the applicant and a member of the local authority’s staff will be tasked with inspecting the property as the property must meet certain standards.

-If ownership of an HMO property changes, the new owner can continue renting the property but must make an application within a month of the change of ownership
+If the ownership of an HMO property changes, the new owner can continue renting the property but must make an application to become the new licence holder within a month of the change of ownership.

 The Scottish Government has published statutory Guidance which has detailed information on the standards which must be met.
 In general, the standards are stricter than for regular rental properties.
 For example, smoke detectors are required in all bedrooms in addition to lounges and hallways.
 There is also a requirement for fire fighting equipment and for regular fire alarm checks.
 Fire doors must be fitted internally.